rricharz/pi-top-setup/README.md

 **Screen**

-On the pi-top version 2 the brightness keys work with out-of-the-box Raspbian Stretch.
+On the pi-top [2] the brightness keys work with out-of-the-box Raspbian Buster and Raspbian Stretch.

 You can control the screen brightness and the timeout before the screen blanks also with the command pt-brightness.
 To get information on how to use pt-brightness, type